mossmatters/HybPiper/README.md

   dramatically reduces the total number of files produced by a completed run of HybPiper, which can be very useful when running it on and HPC with file number limits.
 To retain the SPAdes directory (i.e. for debugging purposes), the flag `--keep_spades_folder` can be used.
+- When using BLAST or DIAMOND, the hybpiper_stats module now calculates the enrichment efficiency; previously this was only calculated when using BWA.
+- When running Intronerate, a block of 10 'N' characters is inserted into supercontigs where different SPAdes contigs have been concatenated.
+This behaviour can be turned off via the flag `--no_padding_supercontigs`.
+- In cases where HybPiper recovers sequence for multiple non-contiguous segments of a gene, the gaps between the segments will be padded with a number of 'N' characters.
+The number of Ns corresponds to the number of amino acids in 'best' protein reference for that gene that do not have corresponding SPAdes contig hits, multiplied by 3 to convert to nucleotides.

 - The following **new options/flags** have been added: